ferneliusn/ferneliusn/README.md

-I'm Nat Fernelius.
+I'm Nat.
 I like graphs and nix.
 I also like optimizing everything.

 <!---
 ferneliusn/ferneliusn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.